In this article:

 How to use:

-It can be consumed orally to alleviate symptoms such as heaviness and leg pain associated with varicose veins.
+Sweet clover can help alleviate symptoms such as heaviness and leg pain associated with varicose veins.

-Sweet clover is a popular diuretic.
 However, it has only anecdotal evidence.
 It is generally safe to use in moderate amounts.
-You must discontinue its use if you experience any side effects.

 How to use: